May 20, 2025

 Dispute resolution

-Should a vendor or customer dispute a transaction, your proof of purchase records can serve as vital evidence to resolve the issue.
+Should a vendor or customer dispute a transaction or try to make a return without a receipt, your proof of purchase records can serve as vital evidence to resolve the issue.
 These documents can help protect your business from fraudulent claims or billing errors.

 Business valuation

 If you ever decide to sell your business, potential buyers will want to see a comprehensive paper trail of your expenses and financial history.
-Well-organized proof of purchase records can greatly enhance the perceived value of your company.
+Well-organized proof of purchase records can greatly enhance your company's perceived value.

 What information is on a purchase receipt?